bissi1/bissi1.github.io/index.md

 -   Congratulations to my student Malena Schmidt for winning the <a href="https://www.vvsor.nl/articles/hemelrijk-award-winner-2025/" style="text-decoration: none;">2025 Hemelrijk Award</a> by the Dutch OR Society for the best MSc thesis.
 Malena's exceptional thesis produced two articles in the INFORMS Journal on Computing and Networks.

 🎉 **Exciting Opportunities**:
+  - (2025--26) I have been awarded a competitive funding of £19,000 under UK's Higher Education Innovation Funding (HEIF) scheme by Southampton to collaborate with the Hampshire County Council on combinatorial undesirable facility location problems.
+If you're a mathematically talented student interested in contributing, please contact me.
+  - (2025--26) I have also been awarded a competitive funding of £15,000 under a highly competitive university-wide  Global Partnership Award specifically for collaborating with India.
+I will be engaging with premier IITs and IIMs actively in 2026.
   - A <a href="https://www.findaphd.com/phds/project/mathematically-modeling-systems-resilient-against-unforeseen-attacks/?p177266" style="text-decoration: none;">new PhD position</a> with me in discrete optimization is now open at the University of Southampton!
 If you are a talented and eligible student, please apply through the university website here.
   - <a href="https://scholar.google.com/citations?user=M6RoyZAAAAAJ&hl=en" style="text-decoration: none;">Dr. Hongtao Wang</a> joins my group as a new postdoc.
 He will work on discrete optimization with healthcare applications.
 Welcome!
   - *Open Invitation*: I always welcome talented and mathematically strong students or postdocs from around the world to join my research team or collaborate on exciting projects. <a href="/research/" style="text-decoration: none;">Explore →</a>